nsdhillon/website/ndhillon.com/content/resume/union-discount.md

 ### Business Analyst / Developer

 * Using PL/1 developed various components of Stock, Bills, and Forward Rate Agreement (FRA) trading systems.

 * All aspects of design, code, and implementation of trading day reconciliation reports that summarized trading activity in terms of Profit/Loss and Cashbook for all Money Market instruments.

 * All aspects of design, code, and implementation of the Telepath Plus Facility to release payments into the Clearing House Automated Payments System (CHAPS).

 * Users supported for Bills, CDs, and Stock trading.

-* Engagement with multiple business units and leaders across the enterprise to capture and document requirments.
+* Engagement with multiple business units and leaders across the enterprise to capture and document requirements.

 ## Hardware / Operating System